Allwell Medicare 2020 Medicare Advantage HMO Plan for Berks County, PA

 To compare Allwell Medicare with a Medigap plan (Medicare supplemental insurance), you need to evaluate your healthcare and financial needs.
 Look at the total potential cost with each plan type, not just the monthly premium, and choose how you want to use medical care (locally or nationally).

 To help you make a better decision, we created our How-to Choose the Best Medicare Plan guide.
 It will help you understand how to compare Allwell Medicare with Medicare Supplement plans in Pennsylvania.
-Medicare Plan F in Pennsylvania is the most popular.

 For more information about this plan, call the Enrollment Assistance line, or visit the Enrollment Website or the plan website:

-Additional Plan Options in Berks County
+Additional Medicare Plan Options in Berks County

 Are you eligible for a Berks County, PA Medicare Special Needs Plan (SNP)?
 SNPs are a special type of Medicare Advantage plan designed to help people with special needs.
 Here are some of the SNP plans in your area: